davidomanovic/spam-detector/README.md

 # Spam Detection with Naive Bayes

 Who likes spam?
 No one😡!
 This project implements a spam detection system using generative learning (Gen AI) by means of the Naïve Bayes algorithm.
-It preprocesses raw email data, extracts features, and evaluates the model's performance.
+It preprocesses raw email data, extracts features, and evaluates the model's performance in Java.
 We also have a simple GUI here just to test if the model works as expected.

 <div style="display: flex; justify-content: center; align-items: center; gap: 10px;">
     <img src="https://github.com/user-attachments/assets/88f188f5-9de0-464f-849b-552767b2580c" alt="Image 1" width="400"/>